 The printed circuit board’s design is possible because of the negative design.
 Once you submit the circuit diagram to a PCB factory, the diagram goes through the printer known as a light plotter.

-The negative film is an important material in the circuit industry because things that use the image transfer principle must become the negative film.
+Negative film is an important material in the circuit industry because things that use the image transfer principle must become a negative film.

 Manufacturing PCB is a complex process where several steps are involved.
 Below are the most crucial steps in PCB fabrication.